Thursday, April 29, 2021

 However, it’s difficult to cut out some things altogether, so don’t try and do this straight away.
 Even cutting down slightly on your vices can make a big difference to your overall wellbeing and wallet.
 There’re plenty of apps you can download which can help you record the units of alcohol consumed, money saved on cigarettes and calories saved on junk food.
 You’ll find yourself feeling less lethargic and with more energy in no time.

 Your bank holiday could be the start of a new exercise regime and use each bank holiday as a marker to help measure your progress.
-Put together an achievable training plan that fits around your working schedule.
-There’re plenty of plans put together by personal trainers online and you can find one that suits you.
+Put together an achievable training plan that fits around your schedule.
+There’re plenty of plans put together by personal trainers online, often for free and you can find one that suits you.
 Don’t go too hard straight away, you need to be realistic.
 It’s important to build on the regime you do choose though and increase the intensity of your workouts, otherwise you won’t improve.
 Identify exercises or sporting activities that you find fun, so that you’re more incentivised to complete them.
 Training with a friend can also be a good idea as you can encourage each other and it’s more difficult to get out of, as you’ll feel guilty cancelling.

 You don’t have to be a gym member to have a good workout.
 Little things like walking home instead of getting the bus or doing a few sit-ups in the ad-breaks of the programme you’re watching can all add up.
 The benefits of exercise and a better diet aren’t just physical, your mental wellbeing can also improve and they can give you more energy and help you to deal better with stress.